Medical Malpractice Lawsuit Cases in Florida

 However, punitive damages in medical malpractice lawsuit cases are uncommon.
 This is because basic negligence is generally at play and it must be proven that the medical professional purposely intended to cause the injury or was grossly negligent, which can be very difficult.

 Contacting Personal Injury Lawyers in Florida

 If you believe your injury was caused by malicious intent or gross negligence, you may be entitled to punitive damages.
-An attorney at Wolf & Pravato in Florida can help with your case and discuss whether punitive damages may be available.
+A Fort Lauderdale medical malpractice attorney at the law offices of Wolf & Pravato in Florida can help with your case and discuss whether punitive damages may be available.
 Call us today at (954) 522-5800.

 We also help the victims of medical malpractice in the following cities: